-On this tour you will experience savanna, desert mountains and sea, the Himba people, ancient rock engravings and a petrified forest.
-All within just a little more than one week.
-This safari can be combined with our 3 day Namib Desert tour to make an unforgettable 10 day combination tour.
+On this amazing tour you will experience savanna, desert mountains and sea, wildlife, the Himba people, ancient rock engravings and a petrified forest; all within little more than a week.
+This safari can be combined with our 3 Day Namib Desert tour to make an unforgettable 10 day combination tour.

 B = Breakfast; L=Lunch; D=Dinner

 FB+ (Full Board Plus) = Dinner, Bed, Breakfast, Lunch & Activities

 All camping as listed below & all camping equipment (except sleeping bags).